 - Fit the replacement gasket.

 - Put the toilet back together, and don’t use it for 24 hours so the caulk can dry out.
 Be careful when tightening the bolts; tighten one slightly, then tighten the others the same amount.
 Remember: don’t tighten them one at a time, or you may break the toilet.

 Sound like a lot of effort?

 Does fixing a leaking toilet sound like something you’d rather avoid?
-If you have plumbing and drainage cover with 247 Home Rescue, you just have to give us a call on our claims hotline to get your leaking toilet repaired by a skilled professional!
+If you have home emergency cover with 247 Home Rescue, you just have to give us a call on our claims hotline to get your leaking toilet repaired by a skilled professional!

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.